Gia (1998) from Tuna and Johnny Web (Uncle Scoopy)

 Scoopy's comments in yellow:

-Of course, since Gia was a real person, even the facts may hook you in, because it captures a time and a scene and a person you may be interested in.
-The story does have the ring of truth to it, the script presents Gia "scars and all", and Ms. Jolie is a charismatic (and daring) performer.
-HBO did their usual classy job of producing, and some clear, straightforward, and colorful photography created some beautiful images.
+Of course, since Gia was a real person, even the unembellished facts may hook you in, because the film captures a time and a scene and a person you may be interested in.
+And there are plenty of positives.
+The story does have the ring of truth to it; the script presents Gia "scars and all"; Jolie is a charismatic (and daring) performer; HBO did their usual classy job of producing; and some clear, straightforward, and colorful photography created some beautiful images.

 DVD info from Amazon.